GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-utils.rst

         :start-after: -- BEGIN PNG_OMANY
         :end-before: -- END PNG_OMANY

-    Note that the right-hand sides of each case arm is the right-hand side of one of the laws - this form of algebraic specification is very useful when writing functional code, as all that was left at the end was writing the appropriate pattern-matching code to cover the cases of our laws.
+    Note that the right-hand sides of each case arm is the right-hand side of one of the laws; this form of algebraic specification is very useful when writing functional code, as all that is left once we have established the laws is writing the appropriate pattern-matching code to cover each one.

-**Exercise (Challenging):** Define a parser, ``NTString``, that parses a null-terminated string between ``min`` and ``max`` characters in length, if bounds are provided (i.e. the bounds should be ``maybe`` values.)
+**Exercise (Challenging):** Define a parser, ``NTString``, that parses a null-terminated string between ``min`` and ``max`` characters in length, if bounds are provided (i.e. the bounds should be ``maybe`` values).
 The null character should not be included in the character count.

 .. dropdown:: Hint
     :color: info